 Maybe you’re one of the 75% of dental practices that already uses social media to build your business.
-Or maybe you’re still on the fence about whether or not social media is worth it.
+Or maybe you’re still on the fence about whether or not social media marketing is worth it.

 Hi, I’m Xaña Winans, Founder and CEO of Golden Proportions Marketing, one of the largest and most experienced dental marketing agencies in the country.
 Let’s take a closer look at what you should be considering before making a commitment to a social media marketing strategy.

-There are probably four really good reasons for using social media.
+There are probably four really good reasons for using dental social media.
 And two equally good reasons not to.

 Attract new patients